There are three different types of data models: conceptual, logical and physical, and each has a specific purpose.

 None of these answers can be determined without the input of business stakeholders.
 By showing the concepts and their interrelationships in an intuitive way, definitions and business rules more easily come to light.

-erwin Data Modeler (erwin DM) supports conceptual as well as logical and physical models to help business and technical stakeholders collaborate on the design of information systems and the databases that power them.
+Different data model types serve different purposes and audiences. erwin Data Modeler (erwin DM) supports all three types of data model to help business and technical stakeholders collaborate on the design of information systems and the databases that power them.

 With erwin DM, data models and database designs can be generated automatically to increase efficiency and reduce errors, making the lives of data modelers – and other stakeholders – much more productive.

 New to erwin DM?
 Try the latest version of erwin DM for yourself for free!